cdupont/CorentinDupont-WebPage/blog/posts/2014-01-06-pipes-machines-IOT.markdown

               v
               r

 Effects are used for non streaming components.
-As we'll see below, an whole network should always reduce to an Effect.
+As we'll see below, a whole network should always reduce to an Effect.

 The library is then defining various operators to connect network nodes together: [for](http://hackage.haskell.org/package/pipes-4.0.0/docs/Pipes.html#v:for), [(>~)](http://hackage.haskell.org/package/pipes-4.0.0/docs/Pipes.html#v:-62--126-), [(>->)](http://hackage.haskell.org/package/pipes-4.0.0/docs/Pipes.html#v:-62--45--62-), [(>>=)](http://hackage.haskell.org/package/base-4.6.0.1/docs/Control-Monad.html#v:-62--62--61-)
 The idea is that, using those operators, you can connect the various network nodes showed above.